-Guide to National Insurance for small business owners
+Guide to National Insurance for small business owners (2025/26)

 national insurance small business

-National Insurance (NI) is a deduction from earnings, set up originally to fund various State benefits such as the NHS and the State pension.
+National insurance (NI) is a deduction from earnings, originally set up to fund various state benefits such as the NHS and the state pension.

 In reality, NI is just another tax in all but name.
 Standard income tax rates have remained more or less constant for many years, but NI rates have increased.